ThibeauWouters/ThibeauWouters.github.io/_pages/cv.md

 Miscellaneous
 ======
 * Volunteer at [Pangaea](https://www.kuleuven.be/english/stuvo/pangaea){:target="_blank"} and [Home Vesalius](https://www.kuleuven.be/english/life-at-ku-leuven/housing/find-housing/students/residences/student-services-residence-halls/home-vesalius){:target="_blank"}: welcoming new international students in student residence.
+* Volunteer at [Mobile School](https://www.mobileschool.org/): organising and helping at a walk to raise money to help street kids around the world.

 <!---
 this is going, bye!